cyber-sushi/makima/README.md

 Remember that keys like Ctrl and Alt have names like `KEY_LEFTCTRL`, `KEY_LEFTALT` etc. Just using `KEY_CTRL` and `KEY_ALT` will throw a parsing error because the key code does not exist.

 #### Modifiers and custom modifiers:
-You can use as many modifiers as you want when declaring a binding, but the last key _has_ to be a non-modifier key.\
+You can use as many modifiers as you want when declaring a binding, but the last key _has_ to be a non-modifier key.

-Additionally, you can set a non-modifier key (e.g. `KEY_A`) in place of a modifier, which will automatically change the behavior of that key: when used in combination with other keys, it will only act as a modifier, but when used alone, it will retain its default functionality, although the input event will be dispatched on key-up instead of key-down.
+Non-modifier keys (e.g. `KEY_A`) can be set in place of a modifier, automatically changing the behavior of that key: when used in combination with other keys, it will only act as a modifier, but when used alone, it will retain its default functionality, although the input event will be dispatched on key-up instead of key-down.

 If you want a non-modifier key to act as a modifier without remapping it for that device (e.g. you need it as a modifier when used in combination with another device), you can add it to the `CUSTOM_MODIFIERS` setting.
 Refer to the `[settings]` section for more info.

 #### Modifiers across multiple devices: